hrdv10/Amazon-clone/README.md

 # Amazon-clone
 Amazon Clone Project
-Welcome to the Amazon Clone project!
  This project is a demonstration of building a simplified version of the popular e-commerce platform Amazon.

 Table of Contents
 Features